SuperSeekerCom/day-string-from-numbers-array/README.md

 # day-string-from-numbers-array

-day-string-from-numbers-array converts an array of week day numbers to a string.
+day-string-from-numbers-array converts an array of weekday numbers to a string.

 ```javascript
 import { dayStringFromNumbers } from "day-string-from-numbers-array"